HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

   The shared data contract between the `Boussinesq` driver and the runtime backends.
 - `runtime_selection.py`
-  The lightweight layer that selects the `local`, `scipy`, `scipy_sparse`, or Linux-only `petsc` backend together with the requested surface-interaction formulation.
+  The lightweight layer that resolves a method plus one execution engine, then exposes the corresponding solve callables.
 - `local_runtime.py`
   A dense, damped Newton solver implemented in-house.
 - `scipy_runtime.py`